Nukien/ansible-nzedb/README.md

 ### mariadb

-Installs and configures a basic nZEDb-ready mysql database.
-NOTE: this is a generic install - your own tuning will be heavily dependent on your site, number of groups etc.  Consider this only a base to start from.
+Installs and configures a basic nZEDb-ready mysql database.  _NOTE:_ this is a generic install - your own tuning will be heavily dependent on your site, number of groups etc.  Consider this only a base to start from.
 It will get nZEDb up and running ... but you _WILL_ have to properly tune the database for your specific environment.

-*NOTE* There are additional mysql tuning parameters to set in the nZEDb role section below.
+*NOTE:* There are additional mysql tuning parameters to set in the nZEDb role section below.

 > ##### Variables `roles/mariadb/defaults/main.yml`
 > * `mysql_root_pass`  (pulls from `vault_mysql_root_pass` or has a default)